In this tutorial I will show you how to: download and install the .NET SDK, create a C# project, run your C# project, and edit your code.

 In order to write software applications using C# you’ll need to have the .NET SDK installed.

-At the time I am writing this article, .NET 5 is the current version.
-You’ll need to download the .NET SDK and choose the version of the .NET SDK that is correct for your operating system.
+You’ll need to download the .NET SDK and choose the latest LTS (Long Term Support) version for your operating system.
 Once the installation package has finished downloading, run it to install the .NET SDK.

 Once everything is installed, open a new terminal window and run this command: